-By Heisenberg's principle this occurs when $c^2/a \lesssim \ell$, where $\ell=c/\nu$ is the photon correlation length (i.e., wavelength), and we have assumed the atom moves at close to the speed of light with an acceleration time $t_\text{acc} \sim c/a$.
-This is the essence of the Unruh effect.
-Contrary to what is often said in the literature, the Unruh effect does \emph{not} require the presence of an event horizon --- it is a very general process which is associated with all accelerated bodies.
+By Heisenberg's principle this occurs when $c^2/a \lesssim \ell$, where $\ell=c/\nu$ is the photon correlation length (i.e., wavelength), and we have assumed an acceleration time $t_\text{acc} \sim c/a$.
+This is the essence of the Unruh effect: it is a very general process which is associated with all accelerated bodies.

 If the acceleration continues for a sufficiently long time (we will define what we mean by this later), the process of emission and absorption of photons by the atom reaches a steady state.
 The Unruh effect requires that the duration of the acceleration be at least comparable to the inverse of $A_{21}$, the Einstein coefficient for spontaneous emission (for the case of naturally broadened lineshape).
 The frequency uncertainty due to the acceleration is